Contact Us

 After the PTP weekends, you will be assigned mentors and start attending team-wide Wednesday night meetings and Sunday morning field practices.
 Going to as many meetings and practices as you can provides you with the background and skills to move towards full membership and gives members the opportunity to get to know you.
 Prospective members must maintain a minimum attendance of 4 field practices and 4 meetings in every calendar quarter in order to continue in the program.

-Your mentors will also arrange focused trainings, which will give you the opportunity to practice and perfect required skills, and get additional hands-on time with team gear.
+Your mentors will also arrange additional focused trainings, which will give you the opportunity to practice and perfect required skills, and get additional hands-on time with team gear.

 Member Application & Vote

+It typically takes prospective members 12 to 18 months of regular attendance at meetings and practices before being ready to submit a membership application.
 Election to membership is determined by a majority vote of active members assessing your technical competency along with many other non-technical factors.
 Completion of the PTP and search and rescue training is not a guarantee of election to membership.
+Once you are elected, you will participate as a fully contributing member of the team on mountain search and rescue missions.

 who is a “QUALIFIED” candidate?